xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 ## 💥 WFGY 3.0 · Singularity Demo 💥

 > The TXT is only structure.
-The real engine, and the real limit, is whatever your imagination does with the 131 problems.
+The real engine, and the only real limit, is whatever your imagination does with the 131 problems.

 ![W3](https://github.com/user-attachments/assets/460b1fca-c1b2-4814-adde-60433fcbaa40)